WatcherWhale/zbsniff2json/README.md

   PAN-ID of the network.
   - Cha \
   The channel that hosts this network.

-- new_dev; A new device is found that has not discovered before.
+- new_dev; A new device is found that has not been discovered before.
   - Pan \
   The PAN-ID of the network this device is connected to.
   - Dev \